kura52/sushi-browser-tips/docs/video.md

 *********

 ### 3. Mouse, keyboard operation
-Varieties of control and setting are possible with mouse and keyboard like movie player onto the movies being played.
+Varieties of control and setting are possible with mouse and keyboard like video player onto the videos being played.
-Mouse wheel control is assigned to Seek, Double-click is assigned to full screen mode as default.
+**Mouse wheel control is assigned to Seek**, Double-click is assigned to full screen mode as default.
 You can also adjust volume by Ctrl + mouse wheel.

 You can set each operation with "Settings> Videos".